eeroolli/research-tools/process_papers/README.md

 This module handles the complete academic paper processing workflow from scanning to Zotero library integration.

+## Work in Progress
+There is a document IMPLEMENTATION_PLAN.md that describes how the project is moving along.
+Some parts of the project are working well.
+Others do not exist yet.

 ## Features

 - **Smart OCR Processing** optimized for academic papers with annotations